 - Ax-Crazy: One of his signature moves was diving straight over the top rope, head first.

 - The Chew Toy: Mr. Torres got way more than his share of bad breaks.
 Cancelled push after cancelled push, being forced to lose a title he never won twice.
-The second one was the New Japan IWGP Junior Heavyweight Title, which Juventud had won from Jushin Thunder Liger.
+The second one was the IWGP Junior Heavyweight Championship, which Juventud Guerrera had won from Jushin Thunder Liger.
 Juvi had been Kayfabe injured and Psicosis was named to defend the title against Liger in the rematch.
 The real story was that Juvi and Jerry Flynn had been arrested for drunk driving.
 Liger defeated Psicosis, of course.
 To top it off, NJPW now acknowledge Juvi - but not Psicosis - as having held the title.
 He also lost what would have been his most significant win over Rey Misterio - a mask vs mask match in CMLL where Psicosis was planned to win was cancelled when Misterio unmasked in WCW and CMLL forbade Misterio from wrestling masked.

 - Cool Shades: After unmasking, both as Psicosis and as Nicho el Millionario.

 - Creepy Cool Crosses: The trenchcoats he sometimes wears as entrance attire and sometimes his wrestling gear as well feature crosses.
 Apparently purely per Rule of Cool, there's never been a religious aspect to the Psicosis character.

 - The Dog Bites Back: Beat La Parka in a singles match on PPV for all the uncalled-for chair shots.